henry-n/Infix-Postfix-Calculator/README.md

 Infix form like ( -1 + a ), as the token will read the negative sign as a minus operator first and ignore the number after it.

 This was made for my Data Structure class.
 Attached is the pdf of the requirement as well.
+**Note that I also didn't separate the functions into an implementation file because the program was to be graded together in one file**